Robert B. Asprey: Biography

 Robert Brown Asprey was born in Sioux City, Iowa, to Gladys (née) Brown) and Peter Asprey Jr. He had an older brother and sister.
 His brother, Larned B. Asprey (1919–2005), was an actinide and fluorine chemist and signer of the Szilárd petition.
 His sister, Winifred Asprey (1917–2007), a mathematician and computer scientist, was the founder of Vassar College's computer science department.

 In World War II, Asprey was a member of the secret Marine Beach Jumper Unit, then joined the 5th Marine Division.

 In 1949, Asprey received his BA (honors) in English and modern history from the University of Iowa.
-From 1949 to 1950, he was a Fulbright Scholar at New College, Oxford University.
+From 1949 to 1950, he was a Fulbright Scholar at New College, University of Oxford.
 From 1955 to 1957, he studied at the University of Vienna.
 From 1968 to 1972, he was a researcher at New College.
-In 1974, he attended the University of Nice.
+In 1974, he attended the University of Nice in Nice, on the French Riviera.

 In the 1950s, he served in U.S. Army Intelligence in Austria before returning to the Marine Corps in the Korean War with the rank of captain.
 He received a Purple Heart and a Presidential Unit Citation for his service.